agombolay/ribose-map/README.md

 Based on the chromosomal coordinates, the Composition, Sequence, and Distribution Modules...
 **Composition**: Calculates and plots the percentage of r{A,C,G,U}MP noramlized to the reference genome sequence
 **Sequence**: Calculates and plots the nucleotide frequencies of rNMP sites and those up/downstream from those sites
-**Distribution**: Creates bedgraph files that can be uploaded to a genome browser and plots per-nucleotide rNMP coverage
+**Distribution**: Creates bedgraph files to upload to genome browser of choice and plots per-nucleotide rNMP coverage

 &nbsp;
 ## Required Data